wintercounter/ccss/README.md

 ### Won't be this hard to understand?

-We think that you need relatively short time to get comfortable with it.
+We think that you need a relatively short time to get comfortable with it.
-However we also have a focus on developer experience.
+However, we also have a focus on developer experience.
 We're providing TypeScript definitions and TSDoc for all props to help your work.
-You'll have nice auto-complete and a list of possible options.
+You'll have nice autocomplete and a list of possible options.

 You like the approach but want to use long names?
 Feel free to create your own `long-names-plugin` for example that adds support for aliases.